• Skip to primary navigation

 1. DRY METHOD WITHOUT HEATING

 Put a layer of ribwort plantain leaves into the preserving jar, pour about 1 cm of sugar on it, then a layer of plantain again.
 Continue like this, the last layer must be sugar.
 Make sure the herbs don’t stick.
 Leaves must be dry, otherwise, the syrup will be moldy.
 Close the glass with a cap and leave at room temperature for 14 days.
-Once the liquid syrup is formed, grind the liquid with a soft cloth to get rid of all the herbal substances.
+Once the liquid syrup is formed, strain the liquid with a soft cloth to get rid of all the herbal substances.
 Keep in the fridge.
 Use 1 tablespoon 3 times a day.

 2. HEATED PLANTAIN SYRUP